 The number and acreage of sedge meadows in New York have probably remained stable in recent decades as a result of wetland protection regulations.

-The number and acreage of sedge meadows in New York have probably declined substantially from historical numbers likely correlated to the alteration of natural hydrology from impoundments.
+The number and acreage of sedge meadows in New York have probably declined substantially from historical numbers likely correlated to the alteration of natural hydrology (e.g., draining, impoundments) and agricultural activity, such as overgrazing or hay cutting.

 Consider how water flows around and into this wetland.
 Projects that occur near this community must consider the proximity of the development to this wetland and the potential for changing how water flows, both above ground and below ground, into this wetland.
 Terrestrial buffers provide nesting habitat for resident salamanders, frogs, and turtles, and additional food sources for locally nesting birds, and thus should be retained.
-The minimization of impervious surfaces that rapidly divert water to the wetland should be avoided.
+Impervious surfaces that rapidly divert water to the wetland should be avoided.

 When considering road construction and other development activities, minimize actions that will change what water carries and how water travels to this community, both on the surface and underground.
 Water traveling over-the-ground as run-off usually carries an abundance of silt, clay, and other particulates during (and often after) a construction project.
 While still suspended in the water, these particulates make it difficult for aquatic animals to find food; after settling to the bottom of the wetland, these particulates bury small plants and animals and alter the natural functions of the community in many other ways.
 Thus, road construction and development activities near this community type should strive to minimize particulate-laden run-off into this community.
 Water traveling on the ground or seeping through the ground also carries dissolved minerals and chemicals.
 Road salt, for example, is becoming an increasing problem both to natural communities and as a contaminant in household wells.
 Fertilizers, detergents, and other chemicals that increase the nutrient levels in wetlands cause algae blooms and eventually an oxygen-depleted environment where few animals can live.
 Herbicides and pesticides often travel far from where they are applied and have lasting effects on the quality of the natural community.
 So, road construction and other development activities should strive to consider: 1. how water moves through the ground, 2. the types of dissolved substances these development activities may release, and 3. how to minimize the potential for these dissolved substances to reach this natural community.